Reasons to Visit

 Pousada Picinguaba is the perfect hideaway destination.
 Located in a sleepy fishing village just south of Paraty, it is surrounded by stunning beaches and verdant rainforest.

-The perfect place to unwind, Pousada Picinguaba is a former convent, surrounded by lush tropical gardens, perched above a sleepy, but working fishing village and looking out onto crystal waters.
+The perfect place to unwind, Pousada Picinguaba is surrounded by lush tropical gardens, perched above a sleepy, but working fishing village and looking out onto crystal waters.

 Simply but stylishly decorated, the rooms are quite small but are decorated with local crafts and materials.
 The communal areas are charming and the restaurant serves set menu meals made from delicious local produce.
 Wine here is expensive but the atmosphere makes up for this.